-- 10. For Recommendation 1, the 6th follow-up report noted that "the Attorney General is currently reviewing the draft bill on Migrant Smuggling".
-Even though this status remained unchanged in the 7th and 8th follow up reports, pertaining to this legislation as well as racketeering, there continues to be implementation of the existing measures through the on-going successful prosecution and conviction of persons for ML offences as detailed in the implementation section below (Please see here). - 11.
-With regard to Recommendations 5, draft Regulations for the POCA, which will encompass both CFT and AML requirements, were completed, reviewed, resubmitted to the Drafting Consultant for completion and are expected to be passed in May 2014.
-They will address many of the deficiencies noted in the DAR.
-SVG has also been advancing a Mutual Funds Bill which is anticipated to address some of the remaining deficiencies in this Recommendation and which should be passed end of third quarter 2014. - 12.
-This Recommendation remains outstanding, however, a brief analysis of the proposed POCA Regulations against the deficiencies indicated by examiners can be found below for reference. - i.
-Deficiency 1- No implementation of CDD and other AML/CFT requirements for non-regulated lending operations.
-This matter will be addressed through attributions contemplated in Regulation 59 where the FIU will supervise non-regulated lending operations.
-The matter is under analysis. - ii.
+- ii.
 Deficiency 2- The POCA and the Regulations issued thereunder do not cover FT.
-With regard to this deficiency, the proposed draft POCA Regulations explicitly cover FT.
-Once they are enacted along with the new terrorism legislation mentioned therein, the deficiency should be solved. - iii.
+With regard to this deficiency, POCA Regulations now explicitly cover FT, however, the new terrorism legislation mentioned therein, is before parliament at the select committee stage.
+This recommendation is outstanding. - iii.
 Deficiency 3- No prohibition against keeping anonymous or fictitious name accounts particularly those that were in existence before the POCA Regulations were issued.
-This matter has yet to be addressed.
-This matter will be addressed through Regulation 22 of the Anti-Money Laundering Regulations which explicitly prohibits maintaining numbered or anonymous accounts. - iv.
+This matter was addressed through Regulation 19 of the POCA Regulations which explicitly prohibit maintaining numbered or anonymous accounts, or in a name which it knows or has reasonable grounds to suspect is fictitious.
+Additionally, authorities explained that through onsite examinations of financial institutions in the past several years and recently, it has been revealed that there are no anonymous or fictitious accounts being held.
+Financial institutions have strictly applied the requirements of the POCA and its Regulations to ensure that the identity of all account holders is known.
+This deficiency was closed. - iv.
 Deficiency 4 Full range of CDD (only identification verification) is not required for business relationships and one-off transactions.
-With regard to this matter, full CDD requirements would now be imposed under proposed POCA Regulations 10 and 11; before establishing a business relationship or carrying out an occasional transaction (term which replaces "one-off transactions"), CDD measures would be applied to every customer, therefore leaving no exceptions on the basis of it being a "one-off transaction". - v.
+With regard to this matter, full CDD requirements are imposed under POCA Regulations 6 (definition of customer due diligence) and 11, before establishing a business relationship or carrying out an occasional transaction (term which replaces "one-off transactions"); CDD measures would be applied to every customer, therefore leaving no exceptions on the basis of it being a "one-off transaction".
+This recommendation / deficiency was closed. - v.
 Deficiency 5-Threshold for one-off wire transfers significantly in excess of SRVII.
-With respect to this point, the proposed draft POCA Regulations seem to eliminate exemptions for one-off wire transfers and establish the need for obtaining full originator information of the payee, in every/any funds transfer, without distinction of one-off transactions. - vi.
+With respect to this point, POCA Regulations eliminate exemptions for one-off wire transfers and establish the need for obtaining full originator information of the payee, in every/any funds transfer, without distinction of one-off transactions (POCA Regulations 31 and 33).
+They do however provide an exemption in the case of batch transfers which does not make specific reference to the batch file containing information on the beneficiary, therefore this recommendation remains outstanding. - vi.
 Deficiency 6- Identification requirement when there is suspicion limited to ML and to one-off transactions.
-With regard to this requirement, Regulation 12 of the proposed POCA Regulations seems to expand the obligation to apply CDD measures (including primary step of identification requirements) to a broader number of cases, for example, to whenever there is suspicion of ML and TF, and not only when there is suspicion of ML as before.
+With regard to this requirement, Regulation 11 (b) (i) of the POCA Regulations establishes the obligation to apply CDD measures (including primary step of identification requirements) to a broader number of cases, for example, to whenever there is suspicion of ML and TF, and not only when there is suspicion of ML as before.
 Also, the concept of limiting CDD to one-off transactions (above a certain threshold) is no longer included.
+This deficiency was closed.